Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 OUR PEOPLE

-Forest and Bird employ a full-time Forest Sanctuary Manager, Mandy Brooke who manages the funding for, and leads the on-site work relating to the forest.
+Forest and Bird employ a full-time Forest Sanctuary Manager, Rosi Merz who manages the funding for, and leads the on-site work relating to the forest.

-The Homestead is leased by the Bushy Park Trust to the Homestead lessee, Dale Pullen who operates it as a fully licenced five-bedroom bed and breakfast homestay and function venue
+The Homestead is leased by the Trust to the Homestead lessee, Dale Pullen who operates it as a fully licenced five-bedroom bed and breakfast homestay and function venue.

 VOLUNTEERS